O3N: Omnidirectional Open-Vocabulary Occupancy Prediction for Embodied Intelligent Robotics: Additional Methodological Details

 \section{Additional Methodological Details}

-\subsection{Unified and cohesive solution.}
+\subsection{Unified and Cohesive Solution}

-O3N builds upon the existing occupancy architecture to facilitate 3D understanding from a single input.
-As in Fig.~\ref{fig:diffFramework}, O3N introduces three intertwined designs, PsM, OCA, and NMA, that jointly address the unique challenges: \emph{geometric distortion}, \emph{semantic generalization}, and \emph{cross-modal alignment}.
+O3N builds upon the existing occupancy architecture to facilitate 3D understanding from a single omnidirectional RGB image.
+As illustrated in Fig.~\ref{fig:diffFramework}, O3N introduces three intertwined designs, namely PsM, OCA, and NMA, which jointly address panoramic spatial modeling, semantic generalization, and cross-modal representation alignment, respectively.
 Regular Cartesian grids misalign with the 360{\textdegree} field of view without PsM, causing spatial misregistration that corrupts both geometry and semantics; OCA builds upon PsM to ensure geometric-semantic consistency in voxel space, enabling semantic propagation across entire 3D regions, whereas existing methods rely on discrete closed-set supervision; finally, integrating NMA closes the loop, which constructs a robust \textit{``pixel-voxel-text''} representational triplet.
 Without the alignment, backpropagating through the text encoder forces the model to overfit to training semantics, impairing generalization to unseen concepts.